KainNhantumbo/sales-app/README.md

   1. Added support manage store products, search other stores and visualize their metrics.
   2. Added support to create and customize store profile, cover image and insert details.
-  3. Support to manualy activate or deactivate store (modifies public visibility of the store and all products in it).
+  3. Support to manually activate or deactivate store (modifies public visibility of the store and all products in it).
   4. Stores can be verified (e.g. store certification).

 - **Users**: